socialfoundations/causal-features/README.md

 Hence, these datasets must be manually fetched and stored locally.

 A list of datasets, their names in our code, and the corresponding access levels are below.
 The string identifier is the value that should be passed as the `experiment` parameter to the `--experiment` flag of `experiments_causal/run_experiment.py`.
 The causal, arguably causal, and anti-causal feature sets are obtained by appending `_causal`, `_arguablycausal` and `_anticausal` to the string identifier.
+Combined causal and anti-causal features have the appendix `_causal_anticausal`.
+If they exist, one obtains the estimated parents from causal discovery algorithms by appending the abbreviation of the algorithms in lower letters.
+For example, `acsincome_pc`.
+Random subsets are indexed from 0 to 500, and callable via the appendix `_random_test_{index}`.

 | Tasks                 | String Identifier         | Availability                                                                                                 | Source                                                                                                                 | Preprocessing |